Semibricks and Brick-finite algebras: Introduction

 Then we provide an equivalent condition for the existence of an infinite semibrick in $\modd \Lambda$.
 More precisely, we prove the following result.

 \begin{theorem b*}(Theorem \ref{T4}) There is an infinite semibrick in $\modd \Lambda$ if and only if there is an infinite chain of wide subcategories of $\modd \Lambda$. \end{theorem b*}

 A torsion class $\mathcal{T}$ is called \textit{widely generated} if there is a wide subcategory $\mathcal{W}$ in $\modd \Lambda$ such that $\mathcal{T}$ is the smallest torsion class containing $\mathcal{W}$.
 By using the minimal (co-)extending modules defined and studied by Barnard, Carroll, and Zhu in \cite{BCZ}, we give a bijection between widely generated torsion(-free) classes and semibricks in $\modd \Lambda$ (see Theorem \ref{T6}).
+Moreover, this bijection restricts to a bijection between finitely generated torsion(-free) classes and finite semibricks in $\modd \Lambda$ (see Corollary \ref{T11}).
 By using this result, we prove the following Theorem, which gives another equivalent condition for the existence of an infinite semibrick in $\modd \Lambda$.

 \begin{theorem c*}(Theorem \ref{T7}) There is an infinite semibrick in $\modd \Lambda$ if and only if there is a torsion class $\mathcal{T}$ and infinitely many torsion classes $\mathcal{T}_1, \mathcal{T}_2, \mathcal{T}_3, \ldots$ in $\modd \Lambda$ that for any $i\neq j$, $\mathcal{T}_i\neq \mathcal{T}_j$ and $\mathcal{T}_i$ covers $\mathcal{T}$ for each $i$. \end{theorem c*}